 If your fans all appear to be in good working order, the likely cause of your AC troubles is low refrigerant.
 But how can the AC work at all if the refrigerant is low?

 If the system is low, it will have to work a little harder to get the pressures needed for a lot of cooling.
 While you drive down the road with the engine between 1500 and 2500 RPM, it’s no problem.
-Idling at a red light, however, is probably not turning the compressor fast enough to pressurize the system.
+Idling at a red light, however, is probably not turning the compressor fast enough to pressurize the system, which is why your AC is only working when driving.

 In the case of the AC only blowing warm when the car is stopped, your system is probably only slightly low.
 If it was very low, or empty, it likely wouldn’t work at all.
 It’s easy enough to top off the system, you just need a can of refrigerant and a dispenser.

 When handling refrigerants you should have some safety glasses and heavy gloves for personal protection.
-Refrigerant evaporates incredibly fast and can cause frostbite.
+The refrigerant evaporates incredibly fast and can cause frostbite.

 Be advised, you MUST check laws and regulations where you live when it comes to handling refrigerants.
 It is illegal to vent refrigerant into the air, and you may need special licenses or certifications to handle it.

-It’s also very important you make sure of the type of refrigerant your car uses.
-134a is used by most cars, and anything else may damage your system.
-Check the underside of your hood, there should be a sticker there indicating the type your car uses.
+It’s also very important for you to use the right type of refrigerant for your car.
+The 134a is used by most cars, and anything else may damage your system.
+However, for newer cars (around 2020 onwards), it’s possible that the newer R1234yf is used.
+To be sure, check the underside of your hood, there should be a sticker there indicating the type of refrigerant your car uses.

 Once you’ve got your refrigerant and dispenser, be sure to read all instructions carefully before attempting to top off the system.
 The basic idea will usually be the same though.